Tard-Venus: History

 In mid-Lent all these groups turned towards the rich papal city of Avignon, attacking the county of Macon, Lyon and Forez on the way.
 They occupied the priory of Estivareilles.

 After their victory, the bands turned to looting the district.
 Seguin Badefol, with 3000 fighters, took hostages for ransom in Macon County.
-Other gang leaders such as Naudon de Bageran, Espiote, Creswey Robert Briquet, and Camus bour, marched on Avignon to kidnap the Pope and cardinals.
+Other gang leaders such as Naudon de Bageran, Espiote, John Creswey, Robert Briquet, and Camus Bour, marched on Avignon to kidnap the Pope and cardinals.

 On 3 June 1362, this army was defeated by 400 Spaniard and Castilian soldiers under the orders of Henry of Trastamara at Montpensier.
 Learning of that defeat the other bands fled to the fortress of Pont-Saint-Esprit, where they found immense wealth and occupied a strategic crossroads.
 At the news of the capture of Pont-Saint-Esprit, many bands in Champagne moved into the Rhone valley.

-With starvation beginning to take in Avignon, Pope Innocent VI preached a crusade against the robbers, but failing to pay these Crusaders many returned home, but some joined the ranks of the bandits.
+With starvation beginning to take in Avignon, Pope Innocent VI preached a crusade against the robbers, but failing to pay these Crusaders make many of them returned home, but some joined the ranks of the bandits.

-The complete failure of the crusade forced Innocent VI to give to French King John II, 60,000 gold florins to pay off the brigands and take them to Italy.
+The complete failure of the crusade forced Pope Innocent VI to give to French King John II, 60,000 gold florins to pay off the brigands and take them to Italy.
 Key leaders of the band enlist to serve Galeazzo II Visconti and Bernabo Visconti, lords of Milan.

-Seguin Badefol holding the city of Anse, refused to go to Italy and continued to pillage for more than a year before retiring with his treasures to Gascony, his native country.
-Later he served Charles II of Navarre, where he died by poison figs.
+Seguin de Badefol holding the city of Anse, refused to go to Italy and continued to pillage for more than a year before retiring with his treasures to Gascony, his native country.
+Later he served King Charles II of Navarre, where he died by poison figs.